laminas/laminas-feed/docs/book/writer.md

 Here's a summary of the Core API for Feeds.
-You should note it comprises not only the basic RSS and Atom standards, but also accounts for a number of included extensions bundled with `Zend\Feed\Writer`.
+You should note it comprises not only the basic RSS and Atom standards, but also accounts for a number of included extensions bundled with `Laminas\Feed\Writer`.
 The naming of these extension sourced methods remain fairly generic; all extension methods operate at the same level as the Core API, though we do allow you to retrieve any specific extension object separately if required.

-The Feed API for data is contained in `Zend\Feed\Writer\Feed`.
+The Feed API for data is contained in `Laminas\Feed\Writer\Feed`.
 In addition to the API detailed below, the class also implements the `Countable` and `Iterator` interfaces.

 ### Feed API Methods